-AOA’s '31 in 31’ campaign confronts illegal contact lens sellers, adverse events
+AOA's ’31 in 31’ campaign spotlights bad actors in contact lens market

 Support AOA’s contact lens advocacy

 The AOA takes seriously its central mission not only serving as a reliable public resource on issues affecting eye health and vision care but also helping doctors of optometry safeguard patients’ eyesight.
-Doctors themselves play integral roles in the AOA’s contact lens advocacy.
+Doctors themselves play an integral role in the AOA’s contact lens advocacy.

 - Report a website illegally selling contact lenses.